SQream/sqream_docs/getting_started/inserting_rows.rst

      (5, 'Rhinoceros', 2100);

 .. note:: You can load large data sets using bulk loading methods instead.
-For more information, see :ref:`inserting_data`.
+For more information, see :ref:`ingesting_data`.

 .. _omitting_columns: